aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/accelerate/README.md

 # Hugging Face Trainer with Accelerate

-This project provides a flexible framework for fine-tuning Large Language Models using Hugging Face Trainer with Accelerate and FSDP (Fully Sharded Data Parallel).
+This project provides a flexible framework for fine-tuning Large Language Models, training Reward Models, and performing alignment using PPO-based RLHF or Direct Preference Optimization (DPO) with Hugging Face Trainer, Accelerate, and FSDP (Fully Sharded Data Parallel).
 The framework provides a generalized data pipeline for HuggingFace datasets and streamlined configuration for distributed training with LoRA or full fine-tuning.

 ## Features

+- **Complete RLHF Pipeline**: SFT → Reward Model → PPO policy optimization
+- **DPO Pipeline**: SFT → DPO preference optimization (simpler, no reward model needed)
 - **Generalized HuggingFace Dataset Support**: Easy integration with any HuggingFace dataset through flexible templates and field mapping
 - **Distributed Training**: Multi-node, multi-GPU training with FSDP for efficient memory usage
 - **LoRA and Full Fine-Tuning**: Support for LoRA parameter-efficient fine-tuning or full fine-tuning